hyun-yang/MyColPali/README.md

 python main.py
 ```

-## ColPali Model Download
+## ColPali/ColQwen2 Model Download

-Make sure to download the ColPali model prior to using the application.
+Make sure to download the ColPali/ColQwen2 model prior to using the application.

-The total file size to be downloaded over 5GB.
+The total file size to be downloaded over 5GB(ColPali), 8GB(ColQwen2).
 Depending on your current network speed, this may take some time.

 Choose one of the two methods below to download:

 1) Use the download tool from Hugging Face [vidore/colpali-v1.2](https://huggingface.co/vidore/colpali-v1.2) to download.
+2) Use the download tool from Hugging Face [vidore/colqwen2-v0.1](https://huggingface.co/vidore/colqwen2-v0.1) to download.
-2) Open the Jupyter notebook file **download_model/download_colpali_model.ipynb** and run it.
+3) Open the Jupyter notebook file **download_model/download_colpali_model.ipynb** and run it.

 ## PyTorch Installation